Efficient parallel solver for rarefied gas flow using GSIS: Numerical results

 \section{Numerical results}

-In this section, the parallel GSIS solver is assessed in three hypersonic flows with complex 3D configurations: the re-entry capsule Apollo, an X38-like space vehicle, and a space station.
-Detailed flow fields about density, velocity and temperature will be presented, and the macroscopic quantities along the symmetry axis and aerodynamic force coefficients will be compared with the available data from the latest AUGKWP \cite{wei2023} and DSMC simulations \cite{li2021kinetic} for the first two cases.
+In this section, the parallel GSIS solver is assessed in a 2D lid-driven cavity flow and in hypersonic flows (Apollo reentry module, space vehicle like x38, and space station) with complex 3D configurations.
+Detailed flow fields are compared with the available data from the DSMC simulations \cite{li2021kinetic} and the latest AUGKWP \cite{wei2023}.

 Nitrogen gas with rotational degrees of freedom $d_r=2$, collision number $Z_r=3.5$ and viscosity index $\omega=0.74$ is employed in the following simulations, unless otherwise noted.
 The thermal relaxation rates are \cite{LeiJFM2015}: $A_{tt}=0.786$, $A_{tr}=-0.201$, $A_{rt}=-0.059$ and $A_{rr}=0.842$, and hence the Eucken factors (corresponding to thermal conductivities) of translational and rotational degrees of freedom are determined as $f_t=2.365, ~f_r=1.435$, respectively.